 Below, you will discover their incredible abilities and resourcefulness as you learn more about the most intriguing crow facts.
 Moreover, you'll understand their impressive cognition, social behavior, and how they interact with the world around them.

-One well-known species is the American crow (Corvus brachyrhynchos), found in North America.
+One well-known species of the crow family is the American crow (Corvus brachyrhynchos, also including the Northwestern crow), found in North America.
 Another species is the hooded crow (Corvus cornix), prevalent in Europe and some parts of Asia.
 The carrion crow (Corvus corone) is native to Europe and lives in agricultural areas or near carrion.

 These crafty corvids have fascinated scientists due to their ability to solve problems and make and use tools, which only great apes and humans can do4.